pantheon-systems/documentation/source/content/guides/pagerduty/06-next-steps.md

 ---
 title: Incident Management
 subtitle: Next Steps
-description: Page six of our guide on Pagerduty integration with New Relic for incident management.
+description: Page six of our guide on Pagerduty integration with New Relic&reg; for incident management.
 survey: true
 pagerduty: true
 anchorid: next-steps